exteranto/exteranto.github.io/articles/your-first-exteranto.md

 The editor should complain that no `PingContentScriptListener` can be found.
 We must create and then import it.

-In `listeners` create a new file `PingContentScriptListener.ts` and add the
+In `/listeners` create a new file `PingContentScriptListener.ts` and add the
 following:

 ```typescript